ye-kyaw-thu/error-overflow/adapt-mnmt-exp1.md

 (adapt-mnmt) ye@ye-System-Product-Name:~/tool/adapt-mnmt$
 ```

-Waiting a new ERROR! :)
+A new ERROR is waiting! :)
 I should go back for today ....
 See you ...

 # Reference